 Hang out at the pool

 OK this one’s a no-brainer.
 The Cairns Esplanade Lagoon is a mecca for visitors and locals.
 This 4,800sqm saltwater swimming pool is open year round with free access for all.
-Located on the waterfront, its famous fish installation created by local Torres Strait Islander artist Brian Robinson, is arguably the most photographed and recognizable landmark in Cairns.
+Located on the waterfront, its famous fish installation created by local Torres Strait Islander artist Brian Robinson, is arguably the most photographed and recognisable landmark in Cairns.

 Visit the Cairns laneways